gh0stsrc/nvim/README.md

     - allow you to (i) automatically install, and (ii) automatically set up a predefined list of servers
     - translate between lspconfig server names and mason.nvim package names (e.g. lua_ls <-> lua-language-server)

-  - <code style="color : red"><b>IMPORTANT</b></code>  <code style="color : red">this plugin uses the lspconfig server names in the APIs it exposes - not mason.nvim package names.
-[See this table for a complete mapping](https://github.com/williamboman/mason-lspconfig.nvim/blob/main/doc/server-mapping.md)</code>

 - [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
   - `nvim-cmp` is a Neovim plugin developed by hrsh7th that provides a powerful and extensible auto-completion framework for Neovim. it is designed to be a completion engine for Neovim and is part of the Neovim ecosystem that has grown around its native support for the Language Server Protocol (LSP).